openknowledge/kafka-api-showcase/README.md

 ## Samples

-### Kafka APIs
+### Kafka Core APIs

 Kafka provides five core APIs which enables clients to send, read or stream data and connect to or manage the Kafka broker.

-The sample contains three modules using MP Reactive Messaging to communicate with the Kafka broker
+The sample contains three modules
 * `kafka-producer` containing a Kafka producer using the Producer API
 * `kafka-consumer` containing a Kafka consumer using the Consumer API
 * `kafka-streams` containing a Kafka Streams consumer using the Streams API

-For further descriptions concerning Kafka core APIs and the sample read [here](kafka-core-apis/README.md).
+For further descriptions concerning Kafka Core APIs and the sample read [here](kafka-core-apis/README.md).

+### Kafka Resource Adapter (by Payara)

+Payara provides a [resource adapter](https://github.com/payara/Cloud-Connectors/tree/master/Kafka) for Apache Kafka which enables using Message Driven Beans to consume Kafka records in a Java Enterprise application.

+The sample contains two modules using the Payara Kafka resource adapter to communicate with the Kafka broker
+* `kafka-ra-producer` containing a Kafka producer
+* `kafka-ra-consumer` containing a Kafka consumer

+For further descriptions concerning the Payara resource adapter and the sample read [here](kafka-ra/README.md).

 ### Microprofile Reactive Messaging